 Your FICO credit score is included on every monthly statement, along with why you scored that way and tips on improving your score.
 Also shows you how your score could potentially affect rates and terms.

 Comes from your TransUnion credit report.
 You’ll receive your free FICO score on your monthly statement and can also access it online.
 There you’ll also see the two largest factors affecting your credit.

 You’ll get monthly access to your FICO 8 Bankcard Score, which is what banks use to analyze their customers.
 You can access your credit information online, where you’ll also see the major contributing factors to your FICO score.

 In addition to your monthly FICO score, you’ll also see the top two reasons impacting your number.
 Free service for those enrolled in online statements.

 |Cardholders Enrolled in E-Statements|

 Currently offered to credit cardholders, and will soon include anyone with any line of credit with Wells Fargo, including a mortgage, car loan, student loan, or personal loan.
-Free program is offered through the bank’s app on your smartphone or tablet.
+Your free FICO score is offered through the bank’s app on your smartphone or tablet.

 |Anyone with a Consumer Credit Account|